fluffybacon-steam/fluffybacon-steam/README.md

 - 🐖 I’m Baily Hohman, but I answer to fluffy 🐖
 - 👨🏼‍🔬 I got my degree in Biotechnology but got tired of lab work
 - 👀 I’m interested in 3d printing, bioengineering, web-development, and game development
-- 🌱 I’m currently learning javascript for web development
+- 🌱 ~~I’m currently learning javascript for web development~~ Now in the experimenting phase
 - 💾 I have a working knowledge of gcode, html, vba in excel and python
 - 💞️ I’m looking to collaborate on anything!
-- 👨🏼‍💻 I am currently working on my personal website
+- 👨🏼‍💻 ~~I am currently working on my personal website~~ bailyhohman.com

 <!---
 fluffybacon-steam/fluffybacon-steam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.